 This item is about how animals survive in their environment.

-If brown rabbits and white rabbits are living in a snowy environment, the white rabbit is more likely to survive.
+For example, if brown rabbits and white rabbits are living in a snowy environment, the white rabbit is more likely to survive.
 The white rabbit is less noticeable against the white snow.

 What characteristic helps the white rabbit survive?